Last year’s failed Fox series I Wanna Marry Harry pretended that the star of its Bachelor-like competition was British royalty.

-- The crew worked all hours, literally, to try to convince the cast that Matt Hicks was really Prince Harry: “people from production would stand outside your room, when you’d think that they didn’t know you were up.
+“People from production would stand outside your room, when you’d think that they didn’t know you were up.
 They’d whisper, ‘You have to get him back to Buckingham Palace.
 The Royal Family’s very upset.
 They’re not happy about the show.
 It’s this new thing they’ve never done before, and they’re trying to be up and up with social media, and the way that the world is.’
-They really messed with us.”
+They really messed with us,” Kimberly said.

 If that’s true—Fox and Ryan Seacrest Productions both refused to comment to Fusion—the fake therapist thing is unbelievable.